Skip to main content

 Initiating an external transaction

 Some deposits (push deposits) are initiated externally when funds arrive from outside sources: These transactions are created automatically by the platform when incoming funds are detected.
 You can monitor them via Webhooks or by polling the transaction endpoints.
+The supported node types for external transactions are:

 Requests for information (RFIs)

 When a transaction is placed on hold with reason pending-requests-for-information, that means it requires additional information to proceed.
 The pending requests for information (RFIs) can be managed using the Requests for Information endpoints.
 Check out the Transaction RFIs flow for a detailed walkthrough.
-Check out the following flows for more information on handling external transactions.

 Transaction lifecycle